 Your attempts to motivate your child are most likely doing the exact opposite — demotivating your child.

-So the traditional ways parents use to motivate — rewarding, praising, nagging, scolding and punishing — is counterproductive.
+So the traditional ways to motivate children are — rewarding, praising, nagging, scolding and punishing — is counterproductive.

 2. Be inspiring instead of controlling